 The Mini-Cog is a tool for seeing whether someone shows signs of dementia.
-It tests cognition, or thinking ability, in a way that has been scientifically demonstrated to help determine if someone might be in the early stages of Alzheimer’s disease or a related dementia.
-The test is incredibly brief, only taking about three minutes, and easy to administer at home.
+It tests cognition, or thinking ability, in a way that has been scientifically demonstrated to help determine if someone might be in the early stages of Alzheimer’s disease or related dementia.
+The test is easy because it is short (taking about three minutes) and easy to administer at home.

-Importantly, the Mini-Cog does not replace a doctor’s diagnosis.
+The Mini-Cog does not replace a doctor’s diagnosis.
 Instead, it should be considered as a nudge toward speaking with healthcare professionals about whether an actual, in-depth diagnosis should be sought by someone having issues with memory and/or concentration.
-The Mini-Cog is a simple way to decide whether you need to bring these issues up with a doctor.
+The Mini-Cog is a simple way to decide whether to bring these issues up with a doctor.

 1. Three-Word Recall